skylime/mi-core-gogs/README.md

+Please switch to [Forgejo](https://github.com/skylime/mi-core-forgejo).
+Our Gogs image is discontinued and will not receive any updates.

 # mi-core-gogs

 This repository is based on [Joyent mibe](https://github.com/joyent/mibe).
 Please note this repository should be build with the [mi-core-base](https://github.com/skylime/mi-core-base) mibe image.